AsherJingkongChen/experience-of-gitroll/README.md

 1. [AsherJingkongChen/biosemo](https://github.com/AsherJingkongChen/biosemo/tree/21d69f9b6933d5d9d713c084d37b2afed1098707)
    1. `Bug - High`: Remove all characters located before `"<?xml"`.
       - According to the [XML specification](https://www.w3.org/TR/xml/#NT-prolog), this is not a valid XML file.
 This issue is correct.
 However, this severity should not be `High`.
 Some implementations may ignore the characters before `"<?xml"` and parse the XML file correctly.
 This issue should be `Medium`.
-Futhurmore, this XML file is not crucial to the project.
+Furthermore, this XML file is not crucial to the project.

          <img src="./docs/images/SCR.7.mc-biosemo-bug-high.png" width="240px">